Introduction

 3. Background

-Roll 1d20 for a random background.
+Choose a background or roll 1d20 for a random background.

 d20 | Background | d20 | Background |